NicoletFEAR/Tutorials/Programming101.md

 ### Understand parts of robot
 - RoboRIO - onboard computer.
 It runs code that we write and tells devices how to behave
-- Motor Controller - dictates when to send voltage to motor
+- Motor Controller - dictates when to send voltage to motor as well as how much
 - Electric Motor - many different types are available
-- CAN wiring - nervous system for hardware that identifies devices and communicates with them
+- CAN wiring - "nervous system" for hardware that identifies devices and communicates with them
-- Laptop
+- Laptop - The folding, all-in-one computors that we use to write code
-- VSCode - programming IDE, gives hints about writing code correctly
+- VSCode - programming IDE (Integrated Development Environment), gives hints about writing code correctly as we write
-- Java - the programming language Team 4786 uses
+- [Java](https://dev.java/) - the programming language Team 4786 uses.
 - WPILib - FRC libraries to make it easy to work with devices

 ### Getting acquainted with WPILib